Summer courses abroad

 - Chinese University of Hong Kong, International Summer School

-The summer courses are offered in three different time periods:
+The summer courses are offered during two time periods:

 - Shanghai Jiao Tong Global Summer School